Nodar Lominadze: International

 2025 UEFA European Championship qualifying campaign by scoring in each of the last three matches.
 It included his long-distance deflected shot that helped his team come from behind in a 2–1 crucial win over North Macedonia and reach play-offs.
 In a return leg against Croatia on 19 November 2024, Lominadze equalized, and later scored with a panenka kick in penalty shootout, which sent Georgia to the final stages of the competition.

 The player shone in the first game of the 2025 Euro Under-21 as well.
 Lominadze gave his team the lead in a 2–1 win against Poland and, in general, displayed performance that prompted some sport websites to name him Player of the Match.

+Lomanadze received his first call-up to the national team for 2026 FIFA World Cup qualifiers in September 2025.
+He made an appearance for the team as a substitute in a 3–0 win over Bulgaria.